veewee/xml/docs/encoding.md

 #### element_encode

-Encode transforms an array into an XML string.
+Encode transforms an array into an XML string, as a partial document.

 ```php
 use function VeeWee\Xml\Dom\Configurator\pretty_print;